WSullivan98/Capstone1_Exploring_ways_to_reduce_CO_Pregnancy_Mortality_rate/README.md

 For over forty years Colorado has had a special medicaid funding program called "Special Connections" which provide up to 12 months of residential substance abuse treatment for expecting and recent mothers.

 ## Data collection:
 Colorado health department tracks "Substance Abuse Providers", "Provider Shortages" and "Drug Overdose Deaths."
-We will focus our analysis on the Substance Abuse and Mental Health Service Providers data set. https://data-cdphe.opendata.arcgis.com/datasets/samhsa-colorado-substance-abuse-and-mental-health-service-providers
+We will focus our analysis on the Substance Abuse and Mental Health Service Providers (SAMSHA) data set. https://data-cdphe.opendata.arcgis.com/datasets/samhsa-colorado-substance-abuse-and-mental-health-service-providers

 The dataset is 506 rows by 41 columns and does have standardized categorical values.